Home > Expert Guides > SSL/TLS Best Practices > What Is HSTS Preload? How to Check & Enable It

 If issues persist, consider these extra checks:

-• Test HSTS with Online Tools Use online tools like SSL Labs‘ SSL Test to verify if HSTS is enabled on your server.
-This tool will show the HSTS status along with additional details about your SSL/TLS configuration.
+Use online tools like site24x7’s SSL Test to verify if HSTS is enabled on your server.
+This tool will show the HSTS status, along with additional details about your SSL/TLS configuration.

-• Verify Redirects Using cURL
+Verify HTTP-to-HTTPS Redirects Using cURL

 Run the following command: